top of page

 Over the last 3 years, our small but mighty team has travelled over 150,000 km's (more than 3 times the circumference of the earth!), interviewed over 50 subjects, got stranded in the middle of the Australian outback, been taken ill in the USA, and chased down by seals...

 Though this documentary has been incredible to shoot, it has been the most exceptionally large challenge to take on, not only from a practical and logistical perspective, but also from a creative and emotional one.
-Make sure to follow @atomicblooddoc for more behind the scenes stories!
+Make sure to follow us on socials for more behind the scenes stories and updates!

 IMG_3850.jpg